Description

 - Completed teacher copy/answer keys for time-starved teachers that need to print-and-go.
 Hurrah!

-- Two PowerPoint (and Easel by TPT compatible files) with large scale and close-up images of all the artworks, so students can engage with them
+- Two PowerPoint, with large scale and close-up images of all the artworks, so students can engage with them

 - Easy, step-by-step assembly directions with pictures, so you don’t struggle explaining how to put it together